ivansible/base/roles/nginx-base/README.md

 is non-empty, then files will point to one of locally installed letsecnrypt certificate/key pairs.

-If the letsencrypt setting is empty (the default), then nginx certificate and key default to so-called `snakeoil` self-signed certificate based off the default host name, which is produced by the `ssl-cert` Ubuntu package during its installation.
+In case the letsencrypt setting is empty (the default), the nginx certificate and key will default to so-called `snakeoil` self-signed certificate, which is based off the default host name produced by the `ssl-cert` Ubuntu package during its installation.

 ---